TDarkShadow/iheartnewvegas/main.md

 ⭐ [**A Little More Lamplight**](https://www.nexusmods.com/newvegas/mods/69226)
 Enhances the shoddy work on the vanilla functional streetlamps and lights of Outer Vegas, Camp McCarran, Camp Golf, and the NCRCF.

-Additional files to install:
-- **A Little More Lamplight YUP Patch**

 ⭐ [**Lightweight Strip Overhaul**](https://www.nexusmods.com/newvegas/mods/65665)
 Turns walls from junk to brick, cleans the litter up off of the street, and buffs out the cracked marble and peeling wallpaper as well as much more, making the Strip far more pleasing to the eye.